dlintec/k-meteor-dev/README.md

 - This will create a script called "kstart" in your home path (/Users/youruser) and a new folder at /Users/youruser/Desktop/k-meteor-dev.
 This folder will be mounted inside the container under /opt/application.

-- Once Docker is installed in your host machine, open the docker application and in "settings/Shared drives" add /Users/youruser/Desktop/k-meteor-dev
+c)Once Docker is installed in your host machine, open the docker application and in "settings/Shared drives" add /Users/youruser/Desktop/k-meteor-dev